Numerical Study of Flow Structure and Pedestrian Level Wind Comfort Inside Urban Street Canyons: CFD simulations: computational model and parameters for uniform and non-uniform street canyon study cases

-The top and side boundary conditions were specified as symmetry which is used when expected pattern of the flow solution has mirror symmetry.
-The outlet boundary condition was specified as outflow, which is used to model flow exits where the details of the flow velocity and pressure are not known prior to solution of the flow problem.
-The bottom and both building face boundary conditions were specified as wall (no-slip) to bound fluid and solid regions.
-Viscous boundary layers were generated on the ground and both building faces with $48$ grid layers on each to accurately resolve the boundary layer and accurately predict separation and reattachment points.
-The height of the first cell of the boundary layer was chosen to be $7.3\times10^{-5}$ m to ensure wall unit $y^{+}\,<\,5$ to resolve laminar sub-layer of the boundary layer, which is a requirement of the used turbulent model in this study.
-The mesh used in this study contains tetrahedral and wedge shaped elements.
-The boundary layer thickness based on the height of the building was $\delta/H\,\approx\,3.5$, which represents a roughness length $y_{0}\,\approx0.2$ m and corresponding power law exponent $\alpha\,=\,0.28$ for the real atmospheric boundary layer in which a power-law velocity profile is assumed (see Appendix for the detailed calculation).
+We impose symmetry conditions at the top and lateral sides of the computational domain, that is we set the normal derivative of the velocity field equal to zero there.
+The outlet boundary condition was specified to be Fluent's ``outflow'' condition, in which the unknown properties at the outlet are extrapolated from the interior conditions (under certain smoothness and regularity assumptions satisfied here).
+No-slip boundary conditions were set at the ground and at the building faces.
+In addition we introduce inflation layers in order to resolve any boundary layer flow; $40$ grid layers was enough to accurately predict separation and reattachment points.
+The height of the first cell of the boundary layer was chosen to be $2.7\times10^{-5}$m to ensure the wall unit $y^{+}\approx1$ in order to resolve the viscous sub-layer of the boundary layer, a requirement of the turbulent model we use.
+In this study the low-$Re$ (i.e. near-wall) modelling approach has been used to model the wall roughness effect.
+The boundary layer thickness based on the height of the building is $\delta/H\approx3.5$, which is the expected value for roughness length $y_{0}\approx 0.2$ m and corresponding power law exponent $\alpha=0.28$ for the real atmospheric boundary layer in which a power-law velocity profile is assumed.